From Hugh Canard’s Guide to the Clarence/Waiau-Toa – Updated Jan 2022

 - Later start – aim to camp near Stoat Stream on river L and possibly R. Go any further, there are no safe campsites, and you will have to run the Chute in the shade or dusk.

 The Chute is not difficult but it causes a few nervous moments with laden boats and there is pin potential in places.
-Portages are possible, but arduous and covered in briars.
+Portages are easy on river left.
 It is much harder in a flood, Grade3-4.
 It’s a long day to Palmer Hut from the put in, and most parties camp as soon as practicable after the First Gorge.
 Options are Tinline Stream (exposed), the Willows or Big Eddy.
 It’s 26km from the put-in to the Willows maybe 31km to Big Eddy.

 Day 2 – This is a long day with easy water, then a massive gorge and then the valley opens out down to Quail Flat, with its historic pioneer homestead.
 (Goose Flat) Seymour Hut is about 1.5 km upstream of Quail Flat.
 Both flats are good campsites.
 This is a 35 – 40km day depending on where you camped on Day 1.

 Day 3 – The Kaikoura earthquake created a rockfall that dammed the river before the river breached the dam and eroded a new channel.
-This formed the “Dambuster rapids”, several Grade 2-3 rapids.
+This formed the “Dambuster rapids”, (Dee slip) several Grade 2+/3 rapids.
 Assume these rapids will be constantly changing.
 It’s a good plan to scout them as the rock is very sharp.
-They are located at the end of the wide flats where the Third or Sawcut Gorge starts to close in.
+These rapids are located at the end of the wide flats where the Third or Sawcut Gorge starts to close in.
 Scout from river left.
 Portage or chicken run river right.
 The “Jawbreaker” rapid is just after Jam Stream courtesy of its bouldery bedload.
 It is a straight run Grade 3 rapid with large waves.
+The main G3 feature is easily avoided and many will ask “was that it”.
+“Son of Jawbreaker” follows.
 In this gorge the rock is so shattered and unstable from the earthquake that large rockfalls occur during rain.
 Be vigilant!
 There are quite a few bouldery rapids and bluffs down to Snowgrass Hut.
 There is great camping around Snowgrass hut or continue further to Gibson Stream where a beautiful grassy flat offers good camping (but no hut).
 It’s a 45km day from Quail to Snowgrass.
 Slow in a headwind!

 Day 4 – The rapids continue with the “Nosebasher” reaching G3 at times and being a common portage.
 After Gibson Hut (gone) campsite its into the final gorge.
 The most common campsite is after the gorge at Matai Flat in a grove of huge Matai trees.
 It’s pleasant shade on a good day but a chilly spot outside of summer.
 A potentially warmer spot is downstream on grass amongst the Kanuka (but check the WAMS database for private land).
 This is a 31 km day.